-Gradient Descent for Deep Learning and Motion Estimation
+Gradient Descent for Deep Learning & Motion Estimation

-Please don’t get scared by the title, there are going to be just a few simple formulas and a lot of text.
+Please don’t get scared by this title, there are going to be just a few simple formulas and a lot of text.
 Many problems in computer vision are solved using convolutional neural networks.
-When you want to build such a network, you put together different types of layers (convolutional, Relu, pooling and so on) in a structure called a “model”.
-After this the real magic starts… the model learns.
+When you want to build such a network, you put together different types of layers (convolutional, Relu, pooling, etc.) in a structure called a “model”.
+After this, the real magic starts: the model learns.
 And this happens as follows:

-where x are the input images, l(x) are the expected results, and y(x) are the neural network output.
+where x is the input images, l(x) are the expected results, and y(x) is the neural network output.

 Sadly, it is not always possible to describe problems with linear systems, especially for really interesting problems.
-In the case of a non-linear system, help comes from my friend introduced in the beginning of the article, the gradient descent.
-This works as follows:
+In the case of a non-linear system, help comes from my friend introduced at the beginning of the article, the gradient descent.

 This process also works when the non-linear function is large, with hundreds of parameters, like in the case of deep learning functions.